MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Get-MgBetaGroupTeamChannel.md

 Retrieve the properties and relationships of a channel.
 This method supports federation.
 Only a user who is a member of the shared channel can retrieve channel information.
-This API is supported in the following national cloud deployments.
+This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgGroupTeamChannel](/powershell/module/Microsoft.Graph.Teams/Get-MgGroupTeamChannel?view=graph-powershell-1.0)

 ## SYNTAX